Coming Events

 Ongoing, Second Tuesday of the Month (4pm-5pm)- Welcome Blanket Craft-along on Zoom (If you would like information about the Welcome Blanket project, click here you can also find links to their social media on their website if you would like to follow them.
 If you still have questions, Mary Beth K. is a good contact for more information)

-Interweave has a number of virtual classes coming up later in the year.
+Interweave has a number of virtual classes coming up later in 2026.
+Several classes about fit with Kate Atherley are available in the next few months.
 For more information, click here

 In Person Events: